Windows

 - cfr.
 Back to the Future: Unix Wildcards Gone Wild paper

-- wild cards can be utilized to inject arbitrary command by creating files that are seen as commands
+- wild cards can be utilized to inject arbitrary commands by creating files that are seen as commands

 Example: